What is a B2B data broker and why should you use one?

-Each data broker has their own speciality – with More Than Words, it’s competitively-priced general direct marketing for companies targeting smaller businesses, schools, and the public sector.
-Other data brokers specialise in targeting board-level executives within Britain’s largest companies while some data brokers specialise in helping their customers sell more to local councils.
+Each data broker has their own speciality – with More Than Words Marketing, it’s competitively-priced general direct marketing for companies targeting smaller businesses, schools, and the public sector.

-As we saw earlier, many data brokers collect their own information on their target audiences and append that data to the data bases held by the list owner.
+As we saw earlier, many data brokers collect their own information on their target audiences and append that personal data to the databases held by the list owner.

 Do data brokers offer outsourced marketing services to their clients?

-Many suppliers offer much more than simple data brokerage services in the sector and that includes this company, More Than Words.
+Many suppliers offer much more than data brokerage services in the sector.

 If you don’t have the team or the resources to carry out campaigns to your target audience, we offer two outsourced marketing services with which we’ll contact your target decision makers for you on your behalf.